bestimmaa/transform-feedback-particle-system/README.md

 CGFramework
 ===========

-This is the framework used in the winter term

 ##Linux

 Open the CGFramwork.workspace in /linux with Code::Blocks.
 The workspace contains two projects: The framework itself (CGFramework) and the gloost library (gloost).